STM32: ST Nucleo

 The following table compares various features of official Nucleo boards from STMicroelectronics.
 The left half of the table contains details about each board, the right half of the table contains details about the microcontroller (MCU) on each board.
 Table columns can be sorted by clicking on the arrows in the top row.

 Various terms have been shortened or simplified to reduce the column widths: mini means miniUSB, micro means microUSB, conn means connector, dev means device.
 The suffixes MHz and KB have been moved to the top row.
 The Nucleo board types have been reduced to numeric values.
-See "Table notes" (under table) for additional explainations.
+See "Table notes" (under table) for additional explanations.